MagicVin/GUI-Lab/Example-XTerm-Xresources.md

   Again, the actual resource type is a string, parsed and used when needed.

   Application specific resources(e.g., "XTerm.NAME")
+  * termName(class TermName)
+  Specifies the terminal type name to be set in the TERM environment variable.

   VT100 Widget Resources -- Xresources syntax: "XTerm.vt100.NAME"